 The Timeline highlights significant developments in the history of financial regulation against U.S. and world events.
 Choose a decade to start, scroll down to read more.
 Learn more about building the Timeline.

 Starting with the Kansas Securities Act in 1911, states adopted a variety of laws to protect investors from fraud and raise capital for business.
-Some states copied the original Kansas law with adjustments to suit local practice; other states, such as New York with the Martin Act in 1921, introduced their own securities laws.
-To establish a uniform system of state securities regulation, the National Conference of Commissioners on Uniform State Laws prepared the Uniform Sale of Securities Act ("the Act") in October 1929.
-The Act was adopted in just five states, and in 1943, was abandoned.
+Some states adjusted the original Kansas law to suit local practice; other states, such as New York with the 1921 Martin Act, set their own securities laws.
+To establish a uniform system of state securities regulation, the National Conference of Commissioners on Uniform State Laws prepared the Uniform Sale of Securities Act.
+The Act was adopted in just five states and was abandoned in 1943.

 Ultramares Corporation v.
 Touche confirmed the concept of privity, then an essential requirement of any third-party litigation against accountants based on negligence.

-Congress established and chartered the Reconstruction Finance Corporation (RFC) to provide aid to state and local governments, and loans to banks, mortgage corporations and businesses.
+Congress chartered the Reconstruction Finance Corporation (RFC) to provide aid to state and local governments and loans to banks, mortgage corporations and businesses.
 The RFC continued under the New Deal to help restore business prosperity.
 During World War II, the RFC merged with the Federal Deposit Insurance Corporation (FDIC).
 The RFC closed in 1957.

-Felix Frankfurter, an acquaintance of President Franklin Roosevelt and an expert in administrative law at Harvard Law School, was summoned to Washington to begin drafting what was to become the Securities Act of 1933.
-Frankfurter enlisted his young colleagues, James Landis, Benjamin Cohen, and Thomas Corcoran.
-In 1937, Landis was appointed SEC Chairman and, in 1939, Roosevelt appointed Frankfurter to the U.S. Supreme Court.
-Cohen and Corcoran went on to play important roles in the New Deal.
+Felix Frankfurter, an expert in administrative law at Harvard University Law School, was summoned to Washington to draft what was to become the Securities Act of 1933, with the assistance of James Landis, Benjamin Cohen and Thomas Corcoran.
+In 1937, Landis was named SEC Chairman.
+In 1939, Frankfurter was appointed a U.S. Supreme Court Associate Justice.
+Cohen and Corcoran led major roles in the implementation of the New Deal.

-The Securities Act of 1933 was the first general federal law to regulate the issuance of securities.
+The Securities Act of 1933, enacted on May 27, was the first general federal law to regulate the issuance of securities.
 The Act required certain issuers of securities to file registration statements with the Federal Trade Commission and to provide a prospectus to investors.
 The FTC had the power to issue stop orders to prevent the sale of an issuer's securities.
-The purpose of the Act was to prevent fraudulent securities offerings and to ensure that the public had adequate information regarding the issuer and nature of a security.
-The Act was one of the major pieces of legislation enacted during Roosevelt's first 100 days in office.
+The Act set forth the disclosure philosophy that became entrenched in securities laws, and was one of the major pieces of legislation enacted during Roosevelt's first 100 days in office.

 The original draft of the Act did not require that financial statements be audited ("certified").
 Later drafts considered the value of independent audits, and the feasibility of requiring that audits be made by accountants on staff of the agency that would administer the Act.
 The bill as passed confirmed the requirement of certification by independent public accountants.